 Digital transformation is a complex process, especially for a traditional industry such as healthcare.
 But, to become more competitive, all healthcare institutes & organizations need to go through digital transformation.

-Below, we’ve listed the most significant challenges (along with their solutions) that healthcare companies usually need to overcome for implementing digital transformation.
+Below, we’ve listed the most significant digital transformation challenges (along with their solutions) that healthcare companies usually need to overcome to implement digital transformation.

 Challenge 1 - Data Security Remains Number 1 Concern